 Your Galaxy S8 Android Oreo update could be just a few days away so use this time to prepare yourself and your device for its arrival.
 This way, you won't be scrambling when the OTA (Over-the-Air) update pops up for your phone.

 Use this time to dig into your device's storage and delete files (apps, videos, etc) you no longer need.
-Cleaning up your Galaxy S8's hard drive could improve your device's overall performance and it'll clear out space for Android Oreo.
+Cleaning up your Galaxy S8's storage could improve your device's overall performance and it'll clear out space for Android Oreo.

 Now would be a good time to start backing up all of your Galaxy S8's data on a regular basis if you aren't doing so already.